dfir-iris/iris-doc-src/docs/getting_started.md

     docker compose up
     ```

+IRIS should now be accessible on your host interface via HTTPS protocol, port 443 by default.
+You can access it through your web browser using `https://hostip`.

+Upon first start, an administrator account will be created.
+The password is printed in the console output and can be found by searching for `WARNING :: post_init :: create_safe_admin` in the logs.
+Alternatively, you can define an admin password at the first start using the `IRIS_ADM_PASSWORD` environment variable in the `.env`. **Please note that this setting has no effect once the administrator account is created.**

+!!! info
+    If you don't find the password in the logs, try running `docker compose logs app | grep "WARNING :: post_init :: create_safe_admin"`.
+If the logs indicate that user administrator is already created, it means the instance already started once and the password has already been set.
+Check the [recovery options](/docs/operations/access_control/authentication.md).

 IRIS should now be available on the host interface, port 443, using HTTPS protocol by default.
 You can access it by navigating to https://hostip in your web browser.

-By default, an administrator account is created when IRIS is started for the first time.
-The password is printed in the console output.
-You can search for ```WARNING :: post_init :: create_safe_admin :: >>>``` in the logs to find the password.
-Running `docker compose logs app | grep 'admin'` should help to find it.

-If you want to define an admin password at the first start, you can create and define the environment variable `IRIS_ADM_PASSWORD` in the `.env`. **This has no effect once the administrator account is created.**
+## Additional configuration 🛠️

+Please see [configuration](operations/configuration.md) for more details.

+### Kubernetes

+Enterprises wishing to run their IRIS instance on their preferred managed Kubernetes platform can utilize the official Helm charts and/or Kustomize manifests for enhanced deployment and management, ensuring high availability and seamless scaling as demand fluctuates.

+The deploy directory in the iris-web GitHub repository provides a starting point for deploying IRIS using EKS or GKE.
+Customize each variant with your values for a smooth deployment experience.

+For more details, please visit the [deploy directory on GitHub](https://github.com/dfir-iris/iris-web/tree/master/deploy).

+## Components 📦
 Note that IRIS is split into five Docker services, each with a different role:

 - `app` - iris_webapp: The core, including web server, database management, module management, etc.